veereshgit99/Python-Executor/README.md

 ### Script timeout
 If scripts take longer than 30 seconds, they will be terminated.
 Optimize your code or increase the timeout in app.py and nsjail.cfg.

-## License

-MIT License - feel free to use this for your projects!

-## Contributing

-Pull requests welcome!
-Please ensure all tests pass before submitting.

 ---